OmarB97/trynano/README.md

 We also allow the user to see the recent transaction history if they are curious and want to see it (e.g. maybe they want to get a rough idea of the average transaction time).

-Finally, we provide some basic instructions on how to set up their own private wallet and even how to send their nano to that wallet.
+Finally, we provide some basic instructions on how to set up their own private wallet (Natrium, Nault, etc.) and even how to send their nano to that wallet.

 ##